DinhCongHoang/DinhCongHoang/README.md

 <h3>A person who loves working with data, inspired to be Data Analyst.</h3>

 😄 Graduated from Hanoi Foreign Trade University, majoring in International Economics.
-Although coming from non-IT background, I've been fascinated about math, coding and its application in business.
+Although coming from non-IT background, I've been fascinated about data and its technique to apply in business.

 🌱 I’m currently learning SQL, Power BI, Python, Machine Learning and Analytical mindset applying in business.